JBowers0921/configure-ad/README.md

 <br />
 <p>
 <p>
 7.a  Go to your training document link that was provided on Lab 5 simple list .
-Open it and copy the "raw data" code and paste the copied contents of the script into the open file on Windows Powershell.
+Open it and copy the "raw data" code and paste the copied contents of the script into the open file on Administrator Windows Powershell.
 You can go to line 3 on the script and adjust the numbers if you like.
 </p>
 <br />
 <br />